Los Angeles Airport

 8620 Airport Boulevard, Los Angeles

-The complimentary hot breakfast bar every morning is a huge drawcard at the Holiday Inn Express, just 3.7 kilometres from LAX.
-Guests are offered a free shuttle to the airport, can enjoy free high-speed internet in all rooms, take a dip in the outdoor pool or spa tub, or make use of the fitness centre.
+The complimentary hot breakfast bar every morning is a huge drawcard at the Holiday Inn Express, just a short drive from LAX.
+Guests are offered a free shuttle to the airport, can enjoy free high-speed internet in all rooms, take a dip in the outdoor pool, or make use of the fitness centre.
 What’s more, kids eat free.

 5985 West Century Boulevard, Los Angeles

-Around only 300 metres from Los Angeles International, Crown Plaza Los Angeles Airport is a firm favourite with many travellers, with a reputation for outstanding customer service.
-As a guest, you’ll be welcomed to the hotel via complimentary shuttle, and have a choice of four different restaurants in which to dine and, if you’re there on business, you can choose from 15 meeting rooms.
-There’s a Fitness Centre, free Wi-Fi and same-day dry cleaning if you need it.
+Around 2km from Los Angeles International Airport, the Sonesta Los Angeles Airport LAX Hotel is a firm favourite with many travellers, with a reputation for outstanding customer service.
+As a guest, you’ll be welcomed to the hotel via complimentary shuttle, and have a choice of two different restaurants in which to dine.
+There’s a fitness centre, free Wi-Fi and dry cleaning services if you need it.